mandermo/CarND-Traffic-Sign-Classifier-Project/README.md

 ---

-For the first image, the model is erroneously quite sure that this is 70 Sign (probability of 0.86), and the image contains a 100 sign.
+For the second image, the model is erroneously quite sure that this is 70 Sign (probability of 0.86), and the image contains a 100 sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|